skilowg/UXEDD-B16-Semantics/readme.md

 1. [Fork this repo][1] so that you have a working version
 1. [Clone the forked repo][2] to your local computer
-1. Create a folder named with your name and the class designator, example `dale-sande-b12`
+1. Create a folder named with your name, example `dale-sande`
 1. Once completed with your assignment, commit code to the master branch and push to Github `git push origin master`
 1. From __your fork__ of the project, initiate a pull request to the parent repo

 ## Assignment review

 When a pull request is initiated, I will be notified of the update and comment on the submitted assignment via Github tools.

 ## Keeping your local repo up to date
 Your local repo will be an independent version of the original repo from the moment you fork the repo.
 In order to keep your local repo up to date with the original repo, you need to do what is called an [upstream pull][3].

 To manage an upstream pull, I suggest updating your `.bash_profile` and your `.gitconfig` file with easy to remember aliases.

 ### .bash_profile